-- a.
+- 1. Obtain enough dry ice to be able to fill the cylindrical insulated cooler of each trap (e.g., \sim 1.5kg of ice in pellet form) and freeze any samples during transport from the field to the lab (typically 2.5 4.5 kg is sufficient, but depends on drive time). - a.
 Acquire sufficient dry ice to account for sublimation between dry ice delivery/pickup and trap deployment. - b.
 If trap coolers are filled individually in the lab and transported to the field with dry ice already in them, cover the vent hole on the bottom of each cooler with tape. - 2.
-Use of insect repellent is strongly recommended.
-When using repellent, always apply at least 30 minutes prior to arriving in the field.
-If using insect repellant in spray form DO NOT apply in the vicinity of sampling equipment.
-After applying insect repellant clean the palms of hands (e.g., with soap/water or alcohol swabs) before handling any sampling equipment.
-Note: using ethanol on skin immediately prior to using DEET is not recommended as it increases absorption of the chemical into the skin. - 3.
+The use of insect repellent is recommended; see Section 5 (Safety) for details on application. - 3.
 Cover battery terminals for fans prior to transport into the field.
 If battery terminals are not adequately covered, contact with metal can result in arcing and/or smoking during transport. - 4.
 Use the checklist (Appendix B) to ensure that all required materials are in the field truck prior to sampling.

-Title: TOS Protocol and Procedure: Mosquito Sampling Date: 01/25/2018 NEON Doc. #: NEON.DOC.014049 Author: Katherine LeVan Revision: J
+Title: TOS Protocol and Procedure: Mosquito Sampling Date: 03/18/2019 NEON Doc. #: NEON.DOC.014049 Author: Katherine LeVan Revision: K